micmejia/bible-dump/NKJV/Romans/Rom 16.md

 Gaius, my host and _the host_ of the whole church, greets you.
 Erastus, the treasurer of the city, greets you, and Quartus, a brother.

 ###### 24
-The[^f] grace of our Lord Jesus Christ _be_ with you all.
+The grace of our Lord Jesus Christ _be_ with you all.
 Amen. ## Benediction

 ###### 25
-[^g]Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began
+Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began

 ###### 26
 but now made manifest, and by the prophetic Scriptures made known to all nations, according to the commandment of the everlasting God, for obedience to the faith--